2011 Cole Clark Fat Lady FL2AC

 - Chrome Grover tuners

-- Older style 2-way pickup system
+- Older style 2-way pickup system but now upgraded to a brand new GP3 system

 More Info